cngroupdk/vse-4it445-2018/docs/02-ES6-basics.md

 ## no var: const / let

 Favor `const` over `let` in ES6.
-In JavaScript, `const` means that the identifier can’t be reassigned.
+In JavaScript, `const` means that the identifier can't be reassigned.
 Unlike true immutable datatypes a `const` object can have properties mutated!

 Use `let` when you need to reassign a variable.
 The use case for `let` tends to be for-loops or mathematical algorithms.